rahmanrafi32/AI-Lab-Project/README.md

 # Virtual Assistant

-it can listen to your command and in return it will answer some basic qustions of this command.
-User can ask for time, date, information of any person etc.
+it can listen to your command and in return it will answer some basic qustions of the commands.
+User can ask for time, date, information of any person it will answer correctly.

 # Installation